18437931018/unTexturePacker/README.md

 how to use
     type "node unPacker xxx.json" or type "node unPacker xxx.plist".

-      eg. type  "node unPacker gameUI.json", it will creat a folde named gameUI and the image cutted will put in this folder.
+      eg. type  "node unPacker gameUI.json", it will creat a folde named gameUI and the image cutted will be put in this folder.

   before this,you need to type "npm install"